sdomoszlai13/sdomoszlai13/README.md

 I've been writing programs, and soldering electronic circuits since my youth.
 My topics of interest are embedded software development, electric circuit design, and physics simulations.
 Ideally, there's a component of aviation in the project, too.
 Recently, I got into Machine Learning, and an end of the journey is not in sight.

 *   🌍  I'm based in Switzerland
-*   🖥️  See my portfolio at [Discovering Machine Learning & Embedded Systems](http://sdomoszlai13.github.io)
+*   🖥️  See my portfolio at [The That-Looks-Exciting-Let’s-Explore-it Blog](http://sdomoszlai13.github.io)
 *   ✉️  You can contact me at [sebastian.domoszlai@protonmail.com](mailto:sebastian.domoszlai@protonmail.com)
 *   🧠  I'm learning embedded Linux development
 *   🤝  I'm collaborating on open-source CircuitPython libraries and open to similar projects